huangderek02/MarketStructure/items/report.md

 Description:

 [BTreeTest] Class has a test that produces the error.
 It is believed that the error occurs due to a pointer error where the parent is not correctly assigned and occurs during the split() method.
-This is because the BTree works as intended if its height is at most 3 and fails when attempting to split to a height of 4.
+This is because the BTree works as intended if its height is atmost 3 and fails when attempting to split to a height of 4.

 Work around solution:

 Instantiate BTree with a larger maxKeys value to avoid.
 This solution works due to the lower number of textbooks used.
-In addition a BTree generally does not have a large height but it will be an issue if the app is up scaled to contain much more textbooks.
+In addition a BTree generally does not have a large height but it will be an issue if the app is upscaled to contain much more textbooks.

-2. *Observer Design Pattern not linked to UI*
+2. *Observer Design Pattern not linked to UI* Severity/Priority: High (Affects major feature.
+Minor work around required)

     The plan was to use the Observer Design Pattern to notify users of a fraudulent listing.
 When the seller makes a fraudulent listing, there is supposed to be an entity acting as a shadow of the seller, who notifies the users when the seller does so.
 That entity has the same attributes as the seller.
+However, due to time constraints, it could not be implemented.
+This was an important part of the suprize feature and this was the third and final design pattern we planned to implement.

+Work around solution:
+Give the seller the same attributes as what was implemented in the Observer Design Pattern, and learn how to implemented an Observer Design Pattern together with the UI.

 3. Firebase Integration issues

 Severity/Priority: Medium (Affects major feature.
 Minor work around required)